asgolovin/ising-model/README.md

 ### Expected Behavior

 After the user enters starting parameters, the simulation starts.
 The current state of the lattice is shown in an additional window.
 Measuruments are outputed to the console each second.
 It can take some time for the simulation to collect enough data for error estimation.

-## Rubric Points

-* The project demonstrates an understanding of C++ functions and control structures.
-* The project reads data from a file and process the data, or the program writes data to a file.
-  * See `userInput.cpp` file, lines `12-20`.
-* The project accepts user input and processes the input.
-  * See `userInput.cpp` file, lines `21-60`
-* The project makes use of references in function declarations.
-  * See `spinLattice.cpp` file, line `70`, `userInput.cpp` file, line `9`
-* The project uses multithreading.
-  * See `main.cpp` file, lines `47-53`
-* A mutex or lock is used in the project.
-  * See `SpinLattice.cpp` file, lines `21`, `33`, `49`, `68`, `74`
-* A condition variable is used in the project.
-  * See `MessageQueue.h` file, line `14`

 ## Things to Try Out